Enlightened Activities Program

 (Skt. vaśīkaraa; Tib. དབང་བ་, dbang ba

-The buddhas magnetize sentient beings towards the Dharma by using their power and energy to influence their lives in a positive way and inspire them to virtue.
-Through their influence, all sentient beings experience the bliss of the Dharma and create the causes to achieve full and complete enlightenment.
+The Buddhas magnetize sentient beings towards the Dharma by using their power and energy to influence their lives in a positive way and inspire them to virtue.
+Through their influence, all sentient beings experience the bliss of the Dharma and create the causes to achieve full enlightenment.

 The Golden Age Ambassadors actively look for and fulfill longer-term opportunities to support Dzokden’s affiliated organizations.